-This role forms part of a wider integrated department that includes our Northern services based in Barnstaple, and which jointly provide telephone or video consultations for patients living across Northern, Eastern and Mid Devon.
+These roles form part of a wider integrated department that includes our Northern services based in Barnstaple, and which jointly provide telephone or video consultations for patients living across Northern, Eastern and Mid Devon.

 Our combined cardiology department is friendly, successful and ambitious.
 The Royal Devon is a Trust which encourages and supports innovation, diversity, digital development and research.